sagemath/trac_to_gh/Issue 1431.md

     "user": "https://github.com/williamstein"
 }
 ```
-Assignee: @williamstein
+Assignee: @kcrisman

 Amazingly some very basic functionality for plotting hasn't yet been implemented!
 In particular, there is nothing yet for setting the location and labels of all tick marks on the x and y axes.
-This need to be implemented.
+This needs to be implemented.

 Issue created by migration from https://trac.sagemath.org/ticket/1431